Computer Science (CS)

 Offering: Fall and Spring Only, All Years

 This course offers an introduction to the field of computer science using a current programming language.
 Central themes of the class include an introduction to computer organization; algorithmic problem solving; structured and object oriented program design; and the societal and professional context in which computer science exists.
-Fundamental data types including arrays and structures will be explored and concepts such as complexity, invariants, abstract data types, pointers, and linked lists will be introduced.
+Fundamental data types including arrays and structures will be explored and concepts such as sorting and searching algorithms, complexity, invariants, abstract data types and pointers will be introduced.

 Corequisites: CS-150L